Today, I want to float the idea of Why community Matters for your health.

 It’s very easy for those of us who suffer from chronic illness to crawl into our respective caves and hide from the world.
 Especially as we navigate just what our personal symptoms mean.
 Let’s face it, when you’re deeply fatigued, in pain, experiencing the stress of diagnosis (or yet to be diagnosed) and doing your best to live an AIP way of life – the thought of facing people can just seem too damn much.

-What if having strong community matters for your health?
+What if having strong community ACTUALLY matters for your health?

 Increasingly, studies into the idea of human connection and community clearly illustrate that a tight network of good friends can have a hugely beneficial impact on your health.